 What is Ketoprak?

-Ketoprak is a traditional salad from the Jakarta area.
-Its main ingredients are lontong/ ketupat, beansprouts, rice vermicelli, and tofu.
-And its dressing is made of garlicky and spicy peanut sauce.
+Ketoprak is a traditional salad from the Jakarta area with main ingredients lontong/ ketupat, beansprouts, rice vermicelli, and tofu.
+Its dressing is made with garlicky and spicy peanut sauce.

 The difference between lontong and ketupat lies in how you wrap before you cook the rice.

 Lontong uses banana leaves that are rolled into a cylinder and you put the rice in that cylinder tube.
 Whilst ketupat uses palm leaves that are woven into a sort of diamond shape pouch.